smorgrav/stedr/docs/index.md

 stedr == camera (for the most part) snap == An image with meta information (usually)

-In addition to being the name of the project, 'stedr' is the name of the location where we gather information from.
-This is usually a camera that takes images, but could be temperature sensors or heat detectors.
-A snap is a snapshot of the information gathered from one stedr - basically an image, but could also be a measurement of some sort.
+In addition to being the name of the service, 'stedr' is the name of the location where we gather information.
+This is usually a camera that takes images, but could be an arbitrary set of sensors.
+A snap is a snapshot of the information gathered from one stedr (which again - is usaully an image, but could all sorts of things).

 # CLI